joshuadavidthomas/django-github-app/README.md

 > - Use `"async"` with `AsyncWebhookView`
 > - Use `"sync"` with `SyncWebhookView`

-5. Setup your GitHub App, either by registering a new one or importing an existing one, and configure django-github-app using your GitHub App's information.
+5. Setup your GitHub App and configure django-github-app using your GitHub App's information.

    You will need the following information from your GitHub App: